 In some cases and under specific conditions and requirements The Dutch Tax Office subsidises individuals who rent specific types of accommodation in the Netherlands to make the rent more affordable.
 This is called rent allowance, (‘huurtoeslag’ in Dutch), and it is regulated by the Government of the Netherlands.
 Whether you qualify for this allowance depends on several factors such as the applicant’s age, income, household, duration of the rental period as stated in the rental contract, the type of rental contract and the monthly rent.
 The requirements are determined in the the Rent Benefits Act (Wet op huurtoeslag).

 Because there are also very specific requirements to the type of accommodation to be eligible for rent allowance, the amount of available housing that falls within this scheme is very limited and thus in high demand.
 It is very rare to find a house on the private housing market that qualifies for rent allowance.
 However, some of the self-contained housing in the Reserved Accommodation Programme might be eligible if you also meet the individual requirements.
 In order to apply for rent allowance you need a Social Security Number (‘BSN’ in Dutch).
 To obtain this number, you will need to register with the municipality of Utrecht.
-For more information on how to apply contact the Dutch Tax office via +31 555 385 385, or contact them for an appointment at one of their service desks.
+You can find more information on the website of the Dutch Tax Office, reach them by phone via +31 555 385 385, or contact them for an appointment at one of their service desks.

 Social housing such as low rent family homes and apartments can usually be obtained only after a considerate registration period of up to ten years.
 For this type of housing you will have to prove that the gross income of your household is below the official requirement of 38.035 euros (2019).